adanieljohnson/SWP_student_writing_guide/450-Statistics-overview.Rmd

 ## Where to Learn More

-This Guide covers a fraction of all there is to know about biostatistics.
-This introduction will get you started thinking about some foundational concepts and using some simple tests.
+This Guide covers just a fraction of all there is to know about biostatistics.
+This introduction will get you started thinking about some foundation concepts and using some simple tests.
 When you are ready, check out these additional resources.

 [HHMI Data Explorer](https://www.biointeractive.org/classroom-resources/data-explorer) is an interactive web site that you can use to build graphs and learn how different parts go together.
 In the __Materials__ box on the right side is a link to download the __HHMI Statistical Analysis Selection Guide__.
 This short reference helps you choose the right statistical test for your data.